sunzhon/mathiasthor.github.io/_pages/publications.md

 layout: page
 permalink: /publications/
 title: Publications
-description: Publications by categories in chronological order.
+description: Publications by categories in reverse chronological order.
-years: [2019, 2018, 2017]
+years: [2019, 2018, 2017, 2016]
 ---

 {% for y in page.years %}